quickdudley/carry/design/forall_floating.md

  * `^`: Type variable introductions may only move outwards

- * `!`: Type variable introductions may only move inwards (this will not occur in programs with no programmer annotated kinds)
+ * `!`: Type variable introductions may only move inwards

 ```carry
 -- Example annotated kinds